MrBn100ful/fikaba/README.md

+# Neonroot

+This is a version off fikaba modified for the french imageboard https://boards.neonroot.net/ The only supported language is french.

 # Fikaba
 Fikaba is an imageboard engine forked from Futallaby aiming to be more standards-compatible, readable, usable, and generally an updated version of Futallaby, since Futallaby has become abandonware.